-Our Guild held it's Inaugural meeting in March 1951 and was one of the 19 Guild that helped formed the National Association as it stands to-day.
+Our Guild held it's official Inaugural meeting in March 1951, [ although members were meeting back in 1949 but paperwork can't be found ] and it has been established that Cornwall was one of the 6 Guilds that helped formed the National Association as it stands to-day.

 We are proud, that within the walls of Truro Cathedral hangs a Tapestry Curtain depicting Cornish life and on the Bardic Chair sits a cushion, both of which were designed by members of the Guild using the traditional crafts of hand spinning, weaving and dyeing.

 The cushion was presented to the Grand Bard at the Gorseth in 1990, interestingly the Grand Bard at the time was Dr John Chesterfield who went onto become Chairman of the Guild from 2006 - 2011